jon-jacky/home/commonplace.md

   <http://cowlark.com/2019-06-28-cpm-vi/> - "I find CP/M interesting because it's
   provably the minimum viable product for an operating system.
 It was the personal computer desktop operating system that really worked.
-It came with full documentation, a full development systems (an assembler and a debugger), and a full set of tooling to allow you to port CP/M to new systems.
+It came with full documentation, a full development system (an assembler and a debugger), and a full set of tooling to allow you to port CP/M to new systems.
 It was portable, too, and you could run the same program unmodified on nearly any hardware which supported CP/M. So it was this great open-ended system,